Secure Printer… or Secured Print?

 by Mark Brudnak

-The topic of data security has been in the news a lot recently, thanks to the introduction of the General Data Protection Regulation (GDPR).
+The topic of data security has been in the news a lot, thanks to the introduction of the General Data Protection Regulation (GDPR).
 This EU mandate has had a far-reaching effect well beyond the borders of Europe, and it follows in the footsteps of regulations like the Healthcare Insurance Portability and Accountability Act (HIPAA) and Gramm-Leach-Bliley Act in the United States.
 What all these laws have in common is that they require anyone who handles data to take proactive measures to prevent information access by unauthorized parties.

 These rules apply to countless kinds of information in a variety of forms.
 When it comes to documents, printing security (and confidential printing in general) is critical.
 But what is secure print?
 And what should you expect from a secure printing solution?